Share Hope: How John Rambo Uses the Mental Health Warrior Challenge Coin to Help Others

 Warrior Solutions

-One of the core tools of that program is the Mental Health Warrior Challenge Coin — a tangible reminder of your Warrior strength that you can carry with you every day.
+One of the core tools is the Mental Health Warrior Challenge Coin — a tangible reminder of your strength you can carry every day.

 I reached into my pocket and pulled it out.
 One side gleamed with the Warrior emblem.
 The other read: “I Am Stronger Than My Challenges.”